-Disney is committed to fostering safe, inclusive, and respectful workplaces.
-Disney employs policies and implements due diligence processes across the Company, and works to confirm its suppliers and licensees comply with applicable laws and policies related to modern slavery, including through review and implementation of contractual terms, leverage of administrative processes, vendor onboarding and training and communication of Disney's practices and policies.
-With respect to Disneyowned or operated environments, Disney's human resources teams strive to monitor compliance with applicable employment laws, among others, through policies and trainings and by gathering regular feedback from employees and employee representative groups.
+In accordance with Disney's policies, Disney is committed to fostering safe, inclusive, and respectful workplaces.
+Disney follows specific business practices and policies and implements due diligence processes across the company.
+These policies and practices also seek to confirm its suppliers and licensees comply with applicable laws.
+These include policies related to modern slavery, specifically the Human Rights Policy, Standards of Business Conduct, and The Walt Disney Company Supply Chain Code of Conduct ("Code of Conduct").
+With respect to Disney-owned or operated environments, Disney's human resources teams strive to monitor compliance with applicable employment laws, among others, through policies and trainings and by gathering regular feedback from employees and employee resource groups.